MatthiasQuintern/gz-cpp-util/README.md

 - Include the wanted header: `#include <gz-util/*dir*/*header.hpp*>`
 ### Documentation
 The documentation for this library can be generated using **doxygen**.
-Install doxygen and run `make docs`.
+Install doxygen and run `make docs`, then open `docs/html/index.html`.

 ## Changelog